Board of Directors

 Paul G. Chandler

 Bassem A. Bejjani, MD is the Chief Medical Officer of Metis Genetics, a telegenetics counseling service company.
-He served previously on the Board of Trustees of The Henry Art Gallery at the University of Washington in Seattle.
-He is also the new Chair of the Western States Arts Federation (WESTAF) and past Chair of the Washington State Arts Commission (ArtsWA).
-Dr. Bejjani has served on the Board of the Spokane Symphony, where he was Executive Vice-President.
-A graduate of the American University of Beirut, the University of North Carolina in Chapel Hill, and Baylor College of Medicine (BCM) in Houston, he is a pediatrician and a medical geneticist.
-As Clinical Professor at the Elson S. Floyd College of Medical Sciences at Washington State University, he helped establish the genetics curriculum for the first class of medical students.
+He is also the Chair of Creative West, a US Regional Art Organization (USRAO) that supports creativity in the West and beyond.
+An art advocate, Dr. Bejjani has served on the boards of many art organizations including, the Washington State Arts Commission (ArtsWA), the Spokane Symphony, the Henry Art Gallery and Northwest Folklife among others.
+A graduate of the American University of Beirut, the University of North Carolina in Chapel Hill, and Baylor College of Medicine (BCM) in Houston, he is a pediatrician and medical geneticist by training.
+Dr. Bejjani had a long career in academia, research, teaching and entrepreneurship.
+As an academic physician-scientist and a specialist in genetic medicine and genomic science, he mentored dozens of medical and graduate students.
+He received many teaching awards and has lectured extensively in the US and abroad.
+He holds many patents for inventions in genomics, diagnostics and software analysis of DNA abnormalities.
 He is co-founder of Signature Genomics, a genomics laboratory that was acquired by PerkinElmer, Inc. in 2010.
-He is interested in arts and science education and the role of art in enhancing creativity, scientific learning and critical thinking.
+His work in basic research inspired his interest in arts and science education and in the role of art in enhancing creativity, learning and critical thinking.
+He writes and lectures on this intersection of art and science as a commentary on the human condition and as a unifying force across the world and through the ages.

 Bassem A Bejjani, MD